IMTtugraz/PyQMRI/paper.md

 The increased measurement time due to the repeated imaging experiments of such studies is typically tackeld by subsampling the data acquisiton, i.e. acquiring less data than the Nyquist-Shannon theorem implies.
 However, the reduced amount of data as well as the typical non-linear structure of the associated inverse problem require dedicated numerical solution strategies [@Donoho2006; @Lustig2007; @Block2009; @Doneva2010; @Sumpf2012; @Roeloffs2016] wich are commonly known as model-based reconstruction.
-However, the involved non-linear iterative reconstruction techniques often lead to prolonged reconstruction times.
+These methods directly solve for the unknown parameter maps from raw k-space data.
+The repeated transisition from k-space to image-space combined with the involved non-linear iterative reconstruction techniques to identify the unknown parameters often leads to prolonged reconstruction times.
 An effect that gets even more demanding if 3D image volumes are of interest.

 In recent years the upsurge of computationally powerful GPUs has led to a variety of GPU based implementations to speed up computation time of highly parallelizeable operations